MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/ado-symbol-server.md

 1. Close the Settings panel and click **Reload DevTools**.

-### Step 3: Debug original code
+### Step 3: Retrieve original code in DevTools

-As you are using DevTools on an official build of your web site for which symbols have been published, you should be able to debug your original code.
+As you are using DevTools on an official build of your web site for which symbols have been published, you should be able to see your original code in DevTools.

 In the **Console** tool, links in logged messages should go to original files in the **Sources** tool.